uswds/uswds-site/pages/patterns/create-a-profile/overview.md

         <h3 class="usa-card__heading font-lang-lg pattern-card-heading"><a href="{{ site.baseurl }}/patterns/create-a-profile/pronouns/">Share their <b>pronouns</b></a></h3>
       </header>
       <div class="usa-card__body font-lang-sm">
-        <p>The pronouns pattern assists users to feel confident that they will be addressed with the pronouns they use.</p>
+        <p>Help users to enter their pronouns: support users in providing their pronouns to ensure they are addressed in the manner they prefer.</p>
       </div>
     </div>
   </li>